matestack/matestack-ui-core/docs/components/article.md

 #### # class (optional)
 Expects a string with all classes the span should have.

+#### # text - optional
+Expects a string which will be displayed as the content inside the `article`.
+If this is not passed, a block must be passed instead.

 ## Example 1: Yield a given block

 ```ruby